How Does Compensation Work for Long-Term Injuries?

 Generally, compensation for long-term injuries will work the same way as it would for short-term injuries.
 The key difference is the amount of reasons that you could claim damages under.
 In short, if the injury will cause you more difficulty, you can claim more damages.
 The additional damages that you might be able to claim will be determined by the nature of the injury and the scope of its long-term effects.

 Before walking into a courtroom to plead your case or a boardroom to negotiate a settlement, you want the excellent preparation and assistance that our attorneys provide.
 The Arlington personal injury lawyers at The Queenan Law Firm, P.C. know what is required to get you what you deserve.
-To speak to one of our personal injury attorneys, call us at (817) 476-1797.
+To speak to one of our workplace injury attorneys, call us at (817) 476-1797.

 Economic Damages for a Long-Term Personal Injury